floriankark/Simple-neural-network-from-scratch-with-just-numpy-and-math/README.md

     return np.mean(np.power(y_true-output, 2))
 ```

+I already worked on other loss functions to get a better performance and understanding for the network.
+The hinge loss is already added to the code file with all the losses and can easily be exchanged.
+I will add more loss functions later and add explainations for them here.

 ## Using gradient descent

 Now we know how far away our output, the predicted labels, is from the true labels.
 To make use of this information and change w and b to have a better prediction we use gradient descent.
 That means we calculate the derivative of our loss function mse and use it to get the gradient of w and b which we will use to adjust our current w and b.